 How to See Yellowstone National Park in Two Days

 Yellowstone is a huge park (2.2 million acres) and there are countless sights to see both off the beaten path and right out your car window.
 Ideally, to see and genuinely enjoy all of the hot spots (pun intended) you’d want to give yourself a week in the park, and even then you’d only be scratching the surface of what Yellowstone has to offer.
-Of course, as was the case with our recent visit, it’s not always realistic to dedicate a full week of your busy life to exploring Yellowstone, especially if it’s one stop on a larger road trip.
+Of course, as was the case with our recent visit in June, it’s not always realistic to dedicate a full week of your busy life to exploring Yellowstone, especially if it’s one stop on a larger road trip.
 In our case, we had about two days to see Yellowstone and one day to explore the Tetons and we managed to see a ton and have an amazing time while managing to not feel rushed.
 Luckily we had the advantage of both having visited the park years ago, so we didn’t feel the pressure to attempt to stop for every geyser, waterfall, and bison during our short visit.
 We’re certainly not saying that two days is the optimal amount of time to dedicate to Yellowstone, but it is definitely possible to have an incredible time in 48 hours without leaving too many stones unturned.

 Where to Stay